 Amanda B. Robinson focuses her practice on white collar issues, including congressional inquiries and governmental and internal corporate investigations.
 She represents large and midsized companies before Congress, the US Department of Justice (DOJ), the US Securities and Exchange Commission (SEC), and other federal agencies.
 Amanda represents clients in a wide range of industries, including healthcare, life sciences, financial services, and technology.
-Her work is concentrated on defending clients in Qui Tam lawsuits, including declined Qui Tam litigation, and investigations arising under the False Claims Act (FCA), Foreign Corrupt Practices Act (FCPA), as well as the federal antitrust laws.
+She handles a wide array of major corporate investigations and crises, including those involving #MeToo claims.
+Her work is concentrated on defending clients in Qui Tam lawsuits and investigations arising under the False Claims Act (FCA), Foreign Corrupt Practices Act (FCPA), as well as the federal antitrust laws.

-Amanda also counsels members of US Congress, executive branch officials, and executive branch nominees regarding compliance with ethics laws and rules, including financial statements and other disclosure obligations.
+Amanda also counsels members of US Congress, executive branch officials, and executive branch nominees regarding compliance with ethics laws and rules, including public financial disclosure statements and other disclosure obligations.